RobisonTorres/Personal_Finance/README.md

 ### 2.3 - Account Table:

-* This table provides an overview of your different accounts (e.g., banking account, savings, future debit, credit card).
+* This table provides an overview of your different accounts (e.g., banking account, savings, debt, credit card).
 * In cell C7, you can select a date to view the account balance for that specific day.
 By default, the current date (or =TODAY() in Excel) will be used if the cell is left blank.
-* Use "Future Debt" for operations that will occur in the future and do not yet have an appropriate account.
-When the date of the operation arrives, update it to the relevant account (Banks, Cash, or Savings)
-* When you record a credit card purchase in the Tracking table, cell C13 will change color to indicate a payment is due (to make a payment, select 'Payment' and choose 'Credit Card' under 'Operation').
+* When you record a credit card purchase in the Tracking table, cell C13 will change color to indicate a payment is due.
+To make a payment, select 'Payment' and choose 'Credit Card' under 'Operation.'
+This also applies to the Debt account.

 ### 2.4 - Tracking Table: